nest/nest-simulator/doc/userdoc/installation/developer.rst

 Developer tools
 ~~~~~~~~~~~~~~~

-A complete list of required packages to run tests, build documentation, nest-server, NEST
+A complete list of required packages to install NEST, run tests, and  build documentation, is available in the
-is available in a conda yaml file.
+``environment.yml`` file  on the `NEST simulator GitHub page <https://github.com/nest/nest-simulator>`_.

-See development workflows here
+Check out all the :ref:`development workflows here <developer_space>`.